-Plantation shutters are a favorite style for interior shutters in Pittsburgh.
+Plantation shutters are a well-liked style for interior shutters in Pittsburgh.
 These wood or faux wood window treatments mount on your window frame.

-Plantation shutters give privacy and light filtration by lifting or pulling down a dowel.
-This dowel is attached to the middle or side of the louvers.
+Plantation shutters give privacy and light filtration by raising or pulling down a rod.
+This bar is attached to the middle or side of the louvers.

-The term of “plantation shutter” originated in the American South, due to their upscale look and keeping plantation houses cool in the summer.
+The phrase of “plantation shutter” originated in the American South, because of their refined appearance and keeping plantation houses cool in the summer.

 People in the western U.S. also refer to this window treatment as “California shutters.”

-The history of this window treatment dates back to 12th-century Greece, where marble louvers were set in stone.
+The history of this window covering dates back to 12th-century Greece, where marble louvers were set in rock.

-Nowadays, the term commonly describes a window treatment model with:
+Nowadays, the term commonly characterizes a window treatment type with:

 - Wider louvers—2 ½-inch, 3 ½-inch or 4 ½-inch